 New text symbols

-Nebo now supports more symbols, most of them are useful bullets for unnumbered lists.
+Nebo now supports more symbols, the majority of which are useful bullets for unnumbered lists.
 We can’t wait till the app can recognise any symbol you throw at it.

 Instead of going to the dictionary to add new words, away from your notebook, you can now teach the app new words.
 All you have to do is long-press the new word and go to Learn.
 We are happy that we can now do this without disrupting our workflow.